The history of alcohol 1980-2000 will be familiar to many people. These alcohol and drinking events occurred in the decades following 1980.

 - “[I]n the mid-1990s came roaring out of Bordeaux’s St.-Emilion the garagists.
 A group of innovative and irreverent winemakers who were not satisfied to just do things the way they had always been done.”
 They produced very concentrated and deeply flavored in small quantities.
 They were favored by critic Robert Parker.
 That got them very high prices.18

 - “The worldwide area given to grape cultivation declined by 10 percent in the 1990s.
 That drop-off was almost exclusively in Europe.”19

 - The U.S. Omnibus Transportation Employee Testing Act of 1991 was passed.
-It requires alcohol testing of safety-sensitive transportation employees in aviation, trucking, railroads, mass transit, pipelines and other transportation industries.21
+It requires alcohol testing of safety-sensitive transportation employees .
+Those were in aviation, trucking, railroads, mass transit, and pipelines industries.21

-- The November 17, 1991, edition of the U.S. TV program, 60 Minutes, was on the French Paradox.
-The program popularized the health benefits of drinking red wine in moderation.
+- The Nov 17, 1991, edition of the US TV program, 60 Minutes.
+It was on the French Paradox.
+The program showed the health benefits of drinking red wine in moderation.
 But white wine, beer and spirits have similar health benefits.22

 - Denmark was prohibited by the European Union from producing wine.
 That was because of the “European wine lake” of over-production.23

 - The Loi Evin, which prohibited the advertising of alcoholic beverages, was passed in France.24

 - Law 164, known as Goria’s law, was passed.
 It strengthens Italy’s DOC legislation passed in 1963.25